VISA APPLICATIONSinformation centre

 Other USA Visa Types

-A Visa is required for any foreign national wishing to enter the United States.
+A Visa is required for any foreign national wishing to enter the US.
 It could be a non-immigrant visa for a short period of time or an immigrant visa for a long period of time.
-To enter the United States, you must have a visa.
+To enter the US, you must have a visa.
 If you do not require a B1 business visa, you can choose from the following options:

 Under the ‘Interview Waiver Program‘, if you are younger than 14 or older than 80, it is possible that you may be entitled to submit your visa application via courier without attending an interview.
 In these circumstances, using the British Embassy in London as an example, visa processing will take approximately 21 business days from the date the Embassy receives your application, with an additional 1-2 business days for the return of your passport.

-The process of securing a US B1 Business visa can be complex and time-consuming, but with experienced assistance, you might be booking your flight to the United States sooner.
+The process of securing a US B1 Business visa can be complex and time-consuming, but with experienced assistance, you might be booking your flight to the US sooner.

 Can I get a B1 visa without an interview?